elastic/integrations/packages/abnormal_security/docs/README.md

 ## Requirements

-You need to install Elastic Agent.
+You need to have Elastic Agent installed.
 For detailed guidance, refer to the Elastic Agent [installation instructions](https://www.elastic.co/guide/en/fleet/current/elastic-agent-installation.html).

 ### Installing and managing an Elastic Agent